Are different parenting styles causing problems in your relationship? Learn how to handle parenting disagreements without losing your mind!

 Imagine seeing your parents arguing… then feeling like it’s your fault.

-We sometimes get so caught up with ourselves that we forget about the people who truly suffer from parenting disagreements: our kids.
+We sometimes get so caught up with ourselves that we forget about the people who truly put up with parenting disagreements: our kids.

 Don’t let your child feel like she’s the reason you’re arguing.
 Instead, try to discuss it in private or, if the issue comes up in front of her, disagree maturely.